tropicoo/hikvision-camera-bot/README.md

 First of all you need to [create Telegram Bot](https://core.telegram.org/bots#6-botfather) and obtain its token.

-Before starting HikVision Telegram Camera Bot needs to be configured.
+Before starting Hikvision Telegram Camera Bot needs to be configured.
 Configuration is simply stored in JSON format.

 Copy default configuration file with predefined template `config-template.json`